-October 2004 that Linda Dobbs QC was appointed as the first black person to become a High Court Judge; being the same year that saw Brenda Hale as the first woman to become a Law Lord.89 As far as Magistrates are concerned, the position is far less distorted, and near equality in the sexes was noted as long ago as in the 1990s but, of course, Magistrates are appointed rather than elected and such equality might therefore be easier to achieve.90 Further, following a campaign to attract a wider range of candidates, ethnic minorities are now reasonably well represented.91 Nevertheless there remain difficulties in ensuring a sufficient number of Magistrates in the younger age range and from more varied socio-economic groups.
-The perception that Magistrates are often middle-aged and middle class has largely been shown to be true and perhaps this is unsurprising given the time required for the role and the fact that Magistrates (as opposed to District Judges or Stipendiary Magistrates) are not paid save in respect of receiving allowances in respect of expenses.92
+range of candidates, ethnic minorities are now reasonably well represented.
+Revertheless, there remain difficulties in ensuring a sufficient number of magistrates in the younger age range and from more varied socio-economic groups.
+The perception that magistrates are often middle-aged and middle class has largely been shown to be true and perhaps this is unsurprising given the time required for the role and the fact that magistrates (as opposed to district judges or stipendiary magistrates) are not paid save in respect of receiving allowances in respect of expenses.
+The remain difficulties in ensuring a sufficient surface of expenses.

-Appreciating the need to encourage diversity particularly amongst the professional Judges, the Department for Constitutional Affairs has implemented various measures, Lord Falconer (the then Secretary of State for Constitutional Affairs) having stated in a 2004 consultation paper:
+Appreciating the need to encourage diversity particularly amongst the professional judges, the Department for Constitutional Affairs has implemented various measures, Lord Falconer (the then Secretary of State for Constitutional Affairs) having stated in a 2004 consultation paper:

-"It is a matter of great concern that the judiciary in England and Wales - while held in high regard for its ability, independence and probity - is not representative of the diverse society it serves...the diversity of the nation should increasingly be reflected in the diversity of its judges.
-A more diverse judiciary is essential if the public's confidence in its judges is to be maintained and strengthened."
+It is a matter of great concern that the judiciary in England and Wales-while held in high regard for its ability, independence and probity-is not representative of the diverse society it serves . . . the diversity of the nation should increasingly be reflected in the diversity of its judges.
+A more diverse judiciary is essential if the public's confidence in its judges is to be maintained and strengthened.

-For the same reasons, it is proposed that the Bailiwicks of Jersey and Guernsey ought to give consideration to increasing the diversity of those who adjudicate in their Courts, and particularly to increase the number of female Jurats, although upon canvassing one Jurat, diversity was not seen to be particularly important:
+For the same reasons, it is proposed that the Bailiwicks of Jersey and Guernsey ought to give consideration to increasing the diversity of those who adjudicate in their courts, and particularly to increase the number of female Jurats, although, upon canvassing one Jurat, diversity was not seen to be particularly important:

-"Ethnicity and political correctness seem to me to have little to do with the administration of justice.
-I would welcome any candidate who could contribute positively to that process...it is the quality of the candidate that is important."
+Ethnicity and political correctness seem to me to have little to do with the administration of justice.
+I would welcome any candidate who could contribute positively to that process . . . it is the quality of the candidate that is important.

 Merit, of course, must be the criterion on which any judicial appointment is made.
-It is also right to observe that much of the debate that has taken place in other parts of the British Isles as to diversity does not always fit comfortably with small island communities such as the Channel Islands, where differing cultural and ethnic numbers may be limited by a number of factors.93 Indeed, sporadically they may increase by virtue of the influx of migrant workers on short-term contracts.
-Further, there are some academics who have queried exactly what a more demographically representative panel might achieve in practice suggesting that guilt or sentencing may not turn out to be any different.94 Others have suggested that the decision-making process
+It is also right to observe that much of the debate that has taken place in other parts of the British Isles as to diversity does not always fit comfortably with small island communities such as the Channel Islands, where differing cultural and ethnic numbers may be limited by a number of factors.
+Indeed, sporadically they may increase by virtue of the influx of migrant workers on short-term contracts.
+Further, there are some academics who have queried exactly what a more demographically representative panel might achieve in practice, suggesting that guilt or sentencing may not turn out to be any different.
+In addition, jury selection in Jersey (known as triage) is